MediaComem/comem-archidep/ex/minesweeper-deployment.md

 > :books: The `MIX_ENV=prod mix do frontend.build, phx.digest` command used in
 > the instructions bundles the frontend's files in production mode, compressing
 > and digesting them.
 To "digest" a web asset is to include a hash of its
-> contents in the filename [for the purposes of caching][webpack-caching].
+> contents in the file name [for the purposes of caching][webpack-caching].
 This
 > optimizes the delivery of web assets to browsers especially when they come
 > back to your website after having already visited once.
 >
 > :books: You can list the `priv/static` directory to see the digested assets:
 > `ls priv/static`.
 Observe that a file named
 > `priv/static/favicon-a8ca4e3a2bb8fea46a9ee9e102e7d3eb.ico` (the hash may
 > differ) has appeared.
-The hash part of the filename
+The hash part of the file name
 > (`a8ca4e3a2bb8fea46a9ee9e102e7d3eb` in this case) depends on the content.
 When
 > the content changes, the hash changes.
 This means you can instruct client
 > browsers to cache web assets indefinitely, since you know that an asset's name